-After modifying the JSON/XML element content, you can execute a PUT operation with the ETag.
-The ETag is required to make sure that the version element is the most current version.
+After modifying the JSON/XML element content, you can execute a PUT operation with the ETag value in the If-Match request header parameter.
+The If-Match header parameter is required to make sure that the version element is the most current version.